1996–97 Derby County F.C. season

-The 1996–97 season was Derby County's first in the Premier League, following their promotion from the First Division the previous season.
+The 1996–97 season was Derby County's first in the FA Premier League, following their promotion from the First Division the previous season.

 Season summary

 Back in the top flight after a five-year exile, Jim Smith's Derby County side never looked in any real danger of an immediate return to Division One, and their 12th-place finish in the final table was their highest final position in eight years.
 Young striker Dean Sturridge received many plaudits for his goalscoring exploits, which sparked talk of a £7 million transfer to Arsenal, but the move never happened.

 The highlight of the season was a 3–2 win against champions Manchester United at Old Trafford, with Paulo Wanchope scoring a "wonder goal" on his English league debut.